Reeom/Reeom/README.md

 ## What I do

-I develop websites that is functional.
-Not just a simple static website that is limited in functionality.

 - 🔭 I’m currently working on my side projects
 - 🌱 I’m currently learning on improving accessibility in my projects
 - 🤔 I'm currently studying on ways to prevent website vulnerability